Federation of Rhodesia and Nyasaland: Negotiations

 An agreement would likely not have been reached without Sir Andrew Cohen, CO Assistant Undersecretary for African Affairs (and a later Governor of Uganda).
 He became one of the central architects and driving forces behind the creation of the Federation, often seemingly singlehandedly untangling deadlocks and outright walkouts on the part of the respective parties.
 Cohen, who was Jewish and traumatised by The Holocaust, was an anti-racialist and an advocate of African rights.
 But he compromised his ideals to avoid what he saw as an even greater risk than the continuation of the paternalistic white ascendancy system of Southern Rhodesia – its becoming an even less flexible, radical white supremacy, like the National Party government in South Africa.
 Lord Blake, the Oxford-based historian, wrote: "In that sense, Apartheid can be regarded as the father of Federation".
-The House of Commons approved the conferences' proposals on 24 March 1953, and in April passed motions in favour of federating the territories of Northern Rhodesia and Nyasaland.
+The Commons approved the conferences' proposals on 24 March 1953, and in April passed motions in favour of federating the territories of Northern Rhodesia and Nyasaland.
 A referendum was held in Southern Rhodesia on 9 April.
-Following the insistence and reassurances of the Southern Rhodesian Prime Minister, Sir Godfrey Huggins, a little more than 25,000 white Southern Rhodesians voted in the referendum for a federal government, versus nearly 15,000 against.
+Following the insistence and reassurances of the Southern Rhodesian prime minister, Sir Godfrey Huggins, a little more than 25,000 white Southern Rhodesians voted in the referendum for a federal government, versus nearly 15,000 against.
 A majority of Afrikaners and black Africans in all three territories were resolutely against it.
 The Federation came into being when the Parliament of the United Kingdom enacted the Rhodesia and Nyasaland Federation Act, 1953.
 The Act authorised the Queen, by way of an Order in Council, to provide for the federation of the three constituent territories.
 This order was made on 1 August 1953, bringing certain provisions of the Constitution into operation.
 The first Governor-General, Lord Llewellin, assumed office on 4 September.
 On 23 October 1953, Llewellin issued a proclamation bringing the remainder of the provisions of the Constitution into operation.